Obama Student Loan Forgiveness

 How do I apply for Obama’s student loan forgiveness program?

 President Obama has announced his student loan forgiveness plan that may cancel some or all of your federal student loans after a certain number of on-time payments.
-To be eligible for this program, you need to have been making regular payments on your federal student loans for at least twenty years.
+As NPR details, to be eligible for this program, you need to have been making regular payments on your federal student loans for at least twenty years or 10 if the borrower works in the government or nonprofit sector.
 There are other criteria you also must meet.

 When was the Obama Loan Forgiveness Program introduced?